patternfly/patternfly-react/packages/patternfly-4/react-styles/README.md

 ### Server Rendering

 Since the css is referenced from JS server rendering is supported.
-For an example of this see: [gatsby-ssr.js](../site/gatsby-ssr.js)

 ### Snapshot Testing

 This package exports a snapshot serializer to produce more useful snapshots.
-Below is an example
+Below is an example.

 #### Before